Inesculent/cot-4500-as1/README.md

-Dylan Dinh

-1/19/2023

-This is the intro assignment for COT4500.
-It is also my first time ever coding in python so some of the methods utilized may not be the most efficient or optimal.

-The sole requirement for the code to function is the use of numpy, which is on version 1.24.1 as stated in the requirements txt file.
+1/29/2023

+The program will solve a variety of iteration based problems given by the assignment pdf

+The requirements for the code to operate are listed in requirements.txt.
+The only module used by the code is decimal.py since we need it for precise division operations

-To execute the code, simply type:
+In order to run the program, type:

-python "path/intro_to_python.py"

-into the command prompt
+python "path/assignment_1.py" into the terminal

-The result should return:

-[[1 0 0]
- [0 1 0]
- [0 0 1]]

-[[1 3 3]
- [3 1 3]
- [3 3 1]]

-[[1 3]
- [3 1]
- [3 3]]